vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 ###Spring Boot Exception Handling

-- Any unhanded exceptions are watched and redirected to internal controller, which returns /error view
+- Any unhandled exceptions are watched and redirected to internal controller, which returns /error view
 - Can define custom error page
 - Whitelabel Error Page is spring’s default
 - Can be disabled using `error.whitelabel.enabled=false`